antimatterhorn/yggdrasil/docs/source/core_concepts.rst

 have any special methods.

 .. warning::
-    At this time, Nidhoggr's reflecting, periodic, and outlfow boundaries apply to all of the bounds of your mesh, *i.e* the left and right-most cells will be periodic as well as the top and bottom-most cells in 2d.
+    At this time, Yggdrasil's reflecting, periodic, and outlfow boundaries apply to all of the bounds of your mesh, *i.e* the left and right-most cells will be periodic as well as the top and bottom-most cells in 2d.